happypeter/githome/wiki.md

   - you need a vent close to washing machine https://youtu.be/Y2o8upCxcqA
 - vent
   - how many vents do I need? can kitchen, laundry and toliet share man vent?
+    - septic tank and toliet share one vent
+    - I don't need a vent at the location where pipes go out of the house and where chimeny stands
+      - all we need is to connect all the vents together, go the wall to the chimeny
     - have vents go alone the roof horizontally is a way to share https://youtu.be/C9Keoe0nh_E?t=102
     - I will try hard to share vents, cause otherwise I need to use another open chimney, which leads to more heat loss in winter
     - kitchen use one vent, one vent between toliet and washing machine